thephpleague/uri-src/docs/components/7.0/ipv4-normalizer.md

 use League\Uri\IPv4Calculators\IPv4Calculator;
 use \Psr\Http\Message\UriInterface as Psr7UriInterface;

-public function IPv4Normalizer::__construct(IPv4Calculator $calculator = null);
 public function IPv4Normalizer::normalizeUri(Stringable|string $uri): UriInterface|Psr7UriInterface ;
 public function IPv4Normalizer::normalizeAuthority(Stringable|string $authority): AuthorityInterface;
 public function IPv4Normalizer::normalizeHost(Stringable|string $host): HostInterface;
 ```

-The `IPv4Normalizer::normalize*` methods only parameters are string or stringable objects that contain or represent a host component.
+The methods only parameters are string or stringable objects that contain or represent a host component.

-The `League\Uri\IPv4Calculators\IPv4Calculator` is responsible for making all the calculation needed to perform the conversion between IPv4 string representation.
+Behind the scene a `League\Uri\IPv4Calculators\IPv4Calculator` implementation is responsible for making
+all the calculation needed to perform the conversion between IPv4 string representation.

 The package comes bundled with three implementations:

 - `League\Uri\IPv4Calculators\GMPCalculator` which relies on GMP extension;
 - `League\Uri\IPv4Calculators\BCMathCalculator` which relies on BCMath extension;
 - `League\Uri\IPv4Calculators\NativeCalculator` which relies on PHP build against a x.64 architecture;

-If no `League\Uri\IPv4Calculators\IPv4Calculator` implementing object is provided the class will try to load one of these implementations.
+The `IPv4Normalizer::fromEnvironment()` will try to load on of these implementation depending on your
-If it can not, a `League\Uri\Exceptions\Ipv4CalculatorMissing` exception will be thrown.
+application environment.
+If it can not, a `League\Uri\Exceptions\Ipv4CalculatorMissing` exception
+will be thrown.

 The methods always return an instance of the same type as the submitted one with the host changed if the normalization is applicable or unchanged otherwise.